rivernihil/5th-ed-modified-zener-psion/psion.md

 # Adapting Psionics

 ## Psionics in a non-psionic world
 When trying to integrate the psion and adept into a world where psionics is not ubiquitous, there are some significant challenges.
 This class is built around frequent usage of the model of psionic combat provided.
 Without psionic combat, a lot of the reason to play with psionics is lost.
 Additionally, if too many changes to psionic combat are made, many of the subclasses lose their value.
-While you could home-brew them to fix those issues, in my opinion you are better off using a lightly re-skinned version of the sorcerer or wizard, and just position it fictionally as a psionicist.
+While you could home-brew them to fix those issues, in my opinion you are better off using a lightly re-skinned version of the sorcerer or wizard and just positioning it fictionally as a psionicist.
 However, I was able to come up with one approach which I think allows the class to function in a way that:
   * psionic players have fun with psionic combat and the class as written
   * non-psionic players aren't put off by it
   * and DMs do not need to do a lot of prep or background work in order to run it

 Here is the rule:
 <div class='descriptive'>
-  When a non-psionic character enters into a psionic clash, their untrained mind naturally forms one of the seven psionic modes at random, that character's controller should pick a mode at random from the list of all available modes for every clash they enter into.
+  When a non-psionic character enters into a psionic clash, their untrained mind naturally forms one of the seven psionic modes at random; that character's controller should pick a mode at random from the list of all available modes for every clash they enter into.
 However, if the non-psionicist wins the psionic clash, they do not establish contact with the psionicist as normal because only those with some psionic skill are capable of doing so.
 </div>

 This rule does make psionic combat a little more difficult for the psionic participant.
 This is because they can no longer look at past behavior of their opponent to predict their future behavior.
-This is alleviated mostly by the fact that they never have give contact to the non-psionicist.
+This is alleviated mostly by the fact that they never give contact to the non-psionicist.

 ### Spell-casting ability
 I chose charisma for my setting, but this could easily be wisdom as well.
-In my setting Warlocks use intelligence, and there are no bards or paladins, so I felt like I needed another charisma based class to round things out.
+In my setting Warlocks use intelligence, and there are no bards or paladins.
+I felt like I needed another charisma based class to round things out.
 Thematically, charisma does fit with the manipulative nature of telepathic spells.
-On the other hand, "Willpower" as a savings throw is more closely related to wisdom, and allows it to fit together more in line with the monk, who also uses wisdom.
+On the other hand, "Willpower" as a savings throw is more closely related to wisdom and allows it to fit together more in line with the monk, who also uses wisdom.

 <div class='pageNumber auto'></div>
 <div class='footnote'>Chapter 4 | Adapting Psionics</div>